 As it happens, we have proof of just how effective such changes can be.
 After a massive tsunami struck Indonesia on December 26, 2004, the United States led an extraordinary international relief effort for the victims.
 Of course, America dispenses aid to many countries, but the money is normally funneled through governments, and ordinary citizens rarely see or experience the results.
-The Indonesian relief effort, by contrast, consisted of on-the-ground, people-to-people assistance, and was broadcast non-stop on Indonesian television.
-The assistance not only saved lives but demonstrated to Indonesians that America sincerely cared about their wellbeing.
+The Indonesian relief effort, by contrast, consisted of on-the-ground, people-to-people The Indonesian example is not the only one.
+After a devastating earthquake hit Pakistan in 2005, America stepped in with a similarly intensive relief effort.
+Afterwards, our surveys found that 79 percent of self-identified bin Laden supporters thought well of the United States because of the humanitarian mission.
+Among all Pakistanis, the U.S. government was more popular than al-Qaeda, the Taliban, or any Pakistani Islamist radical group-even among Pakistanis who thought favorably of these groups.